Five arrested after man attacked by group with machetes in Yorkshire village

-Crofton crash: Five arrested after man attacked by group with machetes Yorkshire village
+Crofton crash: Five arrested after man attacked by group with machetes in Yorkshire village

 West Yorkshire Police are continuing to investigate the circumstances of what took place, after a collision involving two cars on High Street near to Lo’s Pharmacy on Friday afternoon (August 8).